Powerlearnproject/se-day1-assignment-Chris-star4/README.md

 1. Enhances responce accuracy: Well structured prompts reduce ambinguity, ensuring the AI generates more reliable and useful answers
 2. Improves efficiency in AI interactions: A well designed prompt reduces the need for multiple foloe up queries, saving time and improving work flow automation
 3. Optimize AI creativity and and problem solving: AI models can generate creative content, code or innovative ideas based on how prompts are structured
-4. Essenntial for AI application across industries: Prompt engineering is key in fields like healthcare, finance, education and entertainment where AU assists in diagnostics, analysis and desicion making
+4. Essenntial for AI application across industries: Prompt engineering is key in fields like healthcare, finance, education and entertainment where AI assists in diagnostics, analysis and desicion making

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.